• Skip to primary navigation

 If you love the taste and aroma of coffee and enjoy sweet, salty, sticky, gooey, yummy sauces over meat, then, folks, these Singapore-style pork ribs are for you!

 Coffee ribs are popular party food in Singapore and its neighboring countries (Malaysia has its own spin).
-Delicious as an appetizer, it’s also common to serve these delectable pork morsels with steamed rice as a main course meal.
+Delicious as an appetizer, it’s also common to serve these pork morsels with steamed rice as a main course.

 Ingredient notes